 To explain the spiritual practice of personal power, I’ll begin with this definition and then breakdown the parts to make sense of the whole concept.

 The Spiritual Practice of Power is

-The personal process of learning to exercise personal agency and autonomy with self as Power-Within and in the world as Power-With.
+The personal process of learning to exercise personal choice and self-determination with self as Power-Within and in the world as Power-With.